jbonaiuto/bodb/bodb/docs/insert_data.rst

 The URLs section allows the user to add the following hyperlinks:

-* ModelDB Accession Number - The accession number in ModelDB
+* ModelDB Accession Number - The accession number in ModelDB, used to link to the corresponding ModelDB entry
 * Execution URL - A URL that points to downloadable code for the present model’s executable implementation.
 * Documentation URL - A URL that points to the present model’s documentation.
 * Description URL - A URL that points to the description of the present model.